 St Aubin’s Village

 Meandering up the hill from the harbour this is a charming spot for a stroll.
 Many of the original ‘cod houses’ can be seen in this area.

-In the village, a stone’s throw from the harbour front is Lazin Lizard, one of our favourite restaurants in St Aubin.
-Small, friendly and busy on weekends with well mixed and generous cocktails to accompany the eclectic menu with dishes like jerk chicken and Sri Lanka curry.
+In the village, a stone’s throw from the harbourfront front, is Lazin Lizard, one of our favourite restaurants in St Aubin.
+Small, friendly, and busy on weekends with well-mixed and generous cocktails to accompany the eclectic menu with dishes like jerk chicken and Sri Lanka curry.

-Muddy Duck on the harbour is a very friendly place serving great bistro-style dishes with an emphasis on local seafood.
-Scallops, Thai style mussels and Fisherman’s Platter are all good.
-If you have room order the delicious sticky toffee pudding.
+Muddy Duck on the harbor is a very friendly place serving great bistro-style dishes with an emphasis on local seafood.
+Scallops, Thai-style mussels, and Fisherman’s Platter are all good.
+If you have room, order the delicious sticky toffee pudding.

 The village/ harbour area is the start of a very pleasant, slowly climbing hill all the way to Corbiere.
 It is actually the old railway line, now a tree-canopied walking and cycling path.
 If you fancy waterskiing or a jetski zoom around the bay, head to the Jersey Seaport Centre at La Haule on St Aubin’s Bay.
 St Aubin’s Fort is easy to walk to at low tide, you’ll be rewarded with great views over the bay.